Sing Along! 5 Easy Japanese Songs That Are a Cinch to Learn

 Let’s celebrate

 This song is about the underpants worn by a type of youkai known as oni, and just how strong these underpants are.
-In fact, the title literally translates to, “The Ogre’s Underpants.”
-(Oni can also be translated as demon, devil, troll or monster.)
+Oni can also be translated as demon, devil, troll or monster.

-If the video didn’t make it obvious, this is indeed a song aimed towards children.
-But fear not, although it may be for children, this is probably the most fantastical, out there song on the list (which makes it a bit more fun) and can lead to some great learning on related parts of Japanese lore.
+If the video didn’t make it obvious, this is a song aimed at children.
+But it’s probably the most fantastical, out-there song on the list (which makes it a bit more fun) and can help you learn about Japanese lore.

-Not only that, but you’ll be able to connect more with some other cultural staples that involve oni.
+Not only that, but you’ll be able to connect more with other cultural staples involving oni.
 For example, one of the most popular customs of Setsubun involves wearing an oni mask!

 What can be learned from this song?